dyninst/tools/fleece/README.md

 You should have received a copy of the GNU Lesser General Public License along with this software; if not, see www.gnu.org/licenses

-# Peach
+# Fleece

-Peach is a fuzzing tool used to compare assembly decoders.
+Fleece is a fuzzing tool used to compare assembly decoders.
 Currently LLVM, binutils (libopcodes) and dyninst are supported.

 ## Building Dependancies

-Peach depends on the following libraries:
+Fleece depends on the following libraries:

 - libopcodes, libbfd (bintuils)
 - libxed